backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Using openssl.md

 - Modulus value of a private key:
 	- `openssl rsa -in privatekey.pem -noout -modulus`

+- The above technique won't work for elliptic curve keys.

 > [!note]- Notice that we have to use `req` to list the contents of a CSR whereas we use `x509` to list the contents of a certificate.

+### Signing CSRs using a root CA private key
+- Signing a CSR using a private key
+	- `openssl x509 -req -days 3650 -in some.csr -CA ca.cert -CAkey ca.key -out some.cert -CAcreateserial`
+	- Here days is the validity of the certificate.

+> [!tip]- For the clients to trust the certificates signed by our CA we need to have the CA's public cert in the browser/devices.
 ---
 ### Example
 - Sample certificate of `sarthaknarayan.tech`